brianhouse/art_and_code/units/1_coordinates/lecture.md

 Notice how the shapes overlap each other depending on the order in which we write them in the code.

-Try experimenting with different shapes and parameters.
+Try experimenting with different shapes and arguments.
 You can type in as many as you want, in any order and on any line.
 You can only have one function per line, but blank lines in between functions are fine.

 <!-- draw a face -->

 ### Line size

 So far, everything has a black outline that is one pixel thick.
-We can change that using the `strokeWeight` function, which takes as a parameter the number of pixels wide that we want our lines to be.
+We can change that using the `strokeWeight` function, which takes as an argument the number of pixels wide that we want our lines to be.
 It's like picking up a new pen—once we change the `strokeWeight`, it will stay that way until we change it again.
 (We can also use `noStroke` if we don't want any stroke at all.)

 Here's a new program to demonstrate:
 ```py